-Fiscal 2020 Executive Compensation Highlights
+Fiscal 2021 Executive Compensation Highlights

-For fiscal 2020, the Compensation Committee:
+For fiscal 2021, the Compensation Committee:

-- Increased base salaries over fiscal 2019 by 2.1% for Frank C. Sullivan, 2.5% for Mr. Gordon, 2.6% for Mr. Moore, and 5.7% for Ms. Kastner; - Awarded stock appreciation rights for fiscal 2020 in the same amounts as in fiscal 2019, and Performance Earned Restricted Stock (PERS) grants at 76% of target amounts for fiscal 2020; and - Under the Incentive Plan for fiscal 2020, increased cash awards by \$100,000 for Frank C. Sullivan, \$0 for Messrs.
-Gordon and Moore, and \$60,000 for Ms. Kastner.
+- Maintained base salaries at fiscal 2020 levels for all of the named executive officers; - Awarded stock appreciation rights for fiscal 2021 in the same amounts as in fiscal 2020, and Performance Earned Restricted Stock (PERS) grants at 112.5% of target amounts for fiscal 2021; and - Under the Incentive Plan for fiscal 2021, increased cash awards by \$505,000 for Frank C. Sullivan, \$140,000 for Mr. Gordon, \$110,000 for Mr. Moore, \$103,000 for Ms. Kastner, and \$115,000 for Michael H. Sullivan.

-Total fiscal 2020 compensation, as set forth in the Summary Compensation Table, increased compared to total fiscal 2019 compensation for Messrs.
-Frank C. Sullivan, Gordon and Moore and Ms. Kastner.
+Total fiscal 2021 compensation, as set forth in the Summary Compensation Table, increased compared to total fiscal 2020 compensation for Messrs.
+Frank C. Sullivan, Gordon, Moore and Michael H. Sullivan and Ms. Kastner.

-Fiscal 2020 Corporate Governance Highlights
+Fiscal 2021 Corporate Governance Highlights

 We place a high priority on maintaining good governance standards, including the oversight of our executive compensation policies and practices.
-The following policies and practices were in effect during fiscal 2020:
+The following policies and practices were in effect during fiscal 2021:

-- The leadership structure of our Board consists of a Chairman (who is also our Chief Executive Officer), a Lead Director (who leads the meetings of our independent Directors held in January, April and July of each year), and strong Board Committee chairs. - We maintain a majority voting policy for the election of Directors in uncontested elections, and require an offer to resign by any incumbent Director who does not receive more votes "for" election than "withheld." - The Compensation Committee is composed solely of independent Directors who have established methods to communicate with stockholders regarding their executive compensation ideas and concerns. - The Compensation Committee conducts an annual review and approval of our compensation strategy, including a review of our compensation-related risk profile, to ensure that our compensation-related risks are not reasonably likely to have a material adverse effect on the Company. - We maintain stock ownership guidelines for our executive officers and Directors, each of whom either satisfied the applicable ownership guidelines as of May 31, 2020 or is within the grace period for achieving such ownership thresholds. - Our insider trading policy prohibits short sales, pledging, and hedging transactions of shares of our Common Stock by Directors, officers and employees. - Performance-based compensation arrangements that use a variety of performance measures, including performance-based equity awards. - We maintain a clawback of executive compensation policy, which applies to the Company's executive officers. - Our 2014 Omnibus Plan prohibits the repricing of stock options or stock appreciation rights without stockholder approval. - Our 2014 Omnibus Plan provides double-trigger vesting provisions for long-term equity awards in the event of a change in control of the Company.
+- The leadership structure of our Board consists of a Chairman (who is also our Chief Executive Officer), a Lead Director (who leads the meetings of our independent Directors held in January, April and July of each year), and strong Board Committee chairs. - We maintain a majority voting policy for the election of Directors in uncontested elections, and require an offer to resign by any incumbent Director who does not receive more votes "for" election than "withheld." - The Compensation Committee is composed solely of independent Directors who have established methods to communicate with stockholders regarding their executive compensation ideas and concerns. - The Compensation Committee conducts an annual review and approval of our compensation strategy, including a review of our compensation-related risk profile, to ensure that our compensation-related risks are not reasonably likely to have a material adverse effect on the Company. - We maintain stock ownership guidelines for our executive officers and Directors, each of whom either satisfied the applicable ownership guidelines as of May 31, 2021 or is within the grace period for achieving such ownership thresholds. - Our insider trading policy prohibits short sales, pledging, and hedging transactions of shares of our Common Stock by Directors, officers and employees. - Performance-based compensation arrangements that use a variety of performance measures, including performancebased equity awards. - We maintain a clawback of executive compensation policy, which applies to the Company's executive officers. - Our 2014 Omnibus Plan prohibits the repricing of stock options or stock appreciation rights without stockholder approval. - Our 2014 Omnibus Plan provides double-trigger vesting provisions for long-term equity awards in the event of a change in control of the Company.